Cat health is a broad, but vital topic. As a cat owner, that means that keeping your cat healthy involves a lot of difficult choices.

 An indoor cat needs a clean, cat safe home, with adequate room to play, sleep, eat, and use the litter box.
 Proper litter box and food and water placement, and proper sleeping areas are all essential for your cat.
 Making your home cat safe includes removing items that may harm your cat,

 Adequate nutrition, including premium cat food, and clean water are essential (find the best cat food).

 You should make sure that your cat always has a supply of fresh clean water available.
 Cats are prone to constipation, often due to an accumulation of hair in the gut, and poor water intake.

 Dehydration, even in mild form, can increase the development and severity of constipation in cats.

 There are also vitamin enriched treats and anti-hair ball foods that you can add to your cat's diet (more about hairballs in cats).
 Natural constipation remedies are preferred by some.

 Some cat owners are also feeding their cats additional nutritional supplements.
 Some have claimed that adding vitamin C to your cat's diet is beneficial.
 Some experts, however, have said that this is typically not necessary as diet and other supplements can provide this vitamin.

 In addition, there are some supplement makers that claim to have products that boost the immune system of your cat.
 Some of these are based on a protein that is found in colostrum, called transfer factors.

 Some veterinarians are using these products to improve the health of their feline patients.
-One such product is 4life Transfer Factor Feline Complete.
+For example, one such product is 4life Transfer Factor Feline Complete.